The Telltale Signs: When You Should Remove a Tree

 Tree removal is a complex and potentially dangerous task.
-If a tree is dying or ill-healthed, or is at risk of falling, it might need to be removed to avoid damage to property and ensure safety.
-How do you know if a tree needs to be cut down?
-In this article, we’ll take you through the signs to be looking for and help you figure out when it’s time to call in the professionals.
+If a tree is dying, diseased, or at risk from falling down, then it could need to be removed to avoid damage to the property and to ensure safety.
+How do you know whether a tree should be cut down?
+We’ll walk you through the warning signs to be looking for and help you figure out when it’s time to call in the experts.

 Dead or dying trees

-One of the obvious signs that a tree must be taken down is if it’s dying or dead.
-Dead trees are without leaves and can have a lifeless appearance.
-If a tree has no leaves or signs of new growth, it’s likely dead.
-Additionally, the bark of a dead tree could be cracked, dry, or peeling.
+One of the obvious signs that a tree should be removed is when it is dying or dead.
+Dead trees do not have leaves and could appear dead.
+If a tree is without leaves or signs of growth, it is likely dead.
+In addition, the bark of a dead tree may be dry, cracked or peeling.

-The trees that are sick may pose a threat to the other plants and trees within the vicinity.
-The most common signs of disease on trees are dying leaves, wilted or yellowed branches, and the growth of mushrooms at the base and the top.
-If you suspect that your tree may be diseased It is essential to get it checked by a certified arborist.
+The trees that are sick could pose a danger to other plants and trees in the surrounding area.
+The most common signs of disease on trees are yellowing leaves, wilted branches, and mushroom growth at the bottom or the trunk.
+If you suspect that your tree is suffering from disease, it’s important to have it examined by a certified arborist.

 Leaning Trees